 - The RSAs for the sample bridges with monolithic joints are rarely below the equivalent response acceleration of 0.07g as adopted in SDMHR 3rd in both horizontal directions, except for those with piers taller than 17 m.
 When the design conditions get more stringent up to Importance Class III with Ground Type D, the RSAs for this particular type of bridges are very likely to exceed 0.07g.
 The most likely upper and lower bounds of RSAs for this type of bridges are found to lie in 0.03g 0.30g and 0.14g 1.26g, respectively.
 Similar trends have also been found for sample bridges with structural deck-pier connections of fixed bearings in the transverse direction of the bridge. - The bridges having fixed bearings as the structural deck-pier connections are normally subjected to much smaller RSAs than their counterparts with monolithic joints in the longitudinal direction of the bridge.
 The RSAs of the former in the longitudinal direction can be lower than the equivalent response acceleration of 0.07g as adopted in SDMHR 3rd for some MSCBs of this type especially when the piers are taller than 7 m.
-However, only part of those with piers taller than 15 m can still have RSAs not exceeding that specified by SDMHR 3rd under the most unfavourable circumstances with Importance Class III and Ground Type D. In the longitudinal direction, the most likely upper and lower bounds of RSAs for MSCBs of this type are found to lie in 0.03g 0.14g and 0.07g 0.70g, respectively, while those for MSSBs are found to lie in 0.03g 0.24g and 0.07g 1.20g, respectively.
-The MSSBs are generally stiffer than the MSCBs with fixed bearings and are thus susceptible to higher RSAs.
+However, only part of those with piers taller than 15 m can still have RSAs not exceeding that specified by SDMHR 3rd under the most unfavourable circumstances with Importance Class III and Ground Type D. In the longitudinal direction, the most likely upper and lower bounds of RSAs for MSCBs of this type are found to lie in 0.03g 0.14g and 0.07g 0.70g, respectively, while those for MSSBs are generally stiffer than the MSCBs with fixed bearings and are thus susceptible to higher RSAs.